 Review the individual input characteristics to and output factors from the predictive model (and its sub-models), as well as, associated selected relativities to ensure they are not unfairly discriminatory.

-Thoroughly review all aspects of the modelincluding the source data, assumptions, adjustments, variables, and resulting output.
+Obtain a clear understanding of the data used to build and validate the model, and thoroughly review all other aspects of the model, including assumptions, adjustments, variables, submodels used as input, and resulting output.

-Determine that individual input characteristics to a predictive model are related to the expected loss or expense differences in risk.
-Each input characteristic should have an intuitive or demonstrable actual relationship to expected loss or expense.
+Determine that individual input characteristics to a predictive model and their resulting rating factors are related to the expected loss or expense differences in risk.

 Determine that the data used as input to the predictive model is accurate, including a clear understanding how missing values, erroneous values and outliers are handled.